Bajrangi Bhaijaan: Plot

-They board the bus where Pawan shows the conductor their destination and also tells him Munni’s story.
-After finding out he is actually a good person, Nawab and the rest of the travelers decide to help him.
+They board the bus where Pawan shows the conductor their destination and also tells him Munni's story.
+After finding out he is actually a good person, Nawab and the rest of the travellers decide to help him.
 They hide him and Munni on the top of the bus when the police come looking for them.
 At night, Nawab, Pawan, and Munni stay at a Mosque.
 A religious scholar named Azad also helps them and hides them from the policemen searching the entire city for the alleged spy.
-One of Azad’s students sees "Switzerland" written on the picture that Munni thought was her village.
+One of Azad's students sees "Switzerland" written on the picture that Munni thought was her village.
 The group is back to square one.
 After that, Azad dresses up Pawan and Nawab in a burqa and manages to send them outside the city without the police noticing.
-Pawan, who was oblivious to Islam a few weeks ago, feels strange in them traditional clothing.
-He apologizes to his god but is ready to do anything for Munni.
+Pawan, who was oblivious to Islam a few weeks ago, feels strange in their traditional clothing.
+He apologises to his god but is ready to do anything for Munni.
 For the next few days, Pawan and Nawab take Munni to several different places, asking people if they know her.
-Nawab documents their journey and everything about Munni and Pawan’s relationship.
-He tries selling the documentary to news channels, but they refuse to air it, claiming that it is boring.
+Nawab documents their journey and everything about Munni and Pawan's relationship.
+He tries selling the documentary to news channels, but they refuse to air it, claiming it is boring.
 They have to find another way to spread the news so, the people on the internet can help.
-One day, they go to a famous mosque were they find policemen looking for them.
-Nawab realizes that his cameraman friend is being used by the police to gather information about their whereabouts.
+One day, they go to a famous mosque where they find policemen looking for them.
+Nawab realises that his cameraman friend is being used by the police to gather information about their whereabouts.
 The trio immediately runs away from the holy place and gives the cameraman false information to distract the police.

-Following that, the group is reviewing the footage from their time at the mosque when Munni recognizes her mother in one of the clips.
+Following that, the group is reviewing the footage from their time at the mosque when Munni recognises her mother in one of the clips.
 They see her getting into a specific bus and go to the bus driver the very next day.
 On inquiring, he names all the villages that come to his daily route.
 One of them is Sultanpur which Munni confirms is her home.
 Nawab and Pawan hug, having finally found their destination.
 Nawab also uploads the video documentary on YouTube and the police get a hint of their location through it.
 On their way to Sultanpur, the bus is stopped to be checked.
-With no way out, Pawan comes to the police’s view and pretends to run away.
-While the men are busy trying to catch him, Nawab takes Munni and brings her back to her village.
-In the following scene, we see Munni run to her mother, who couldn’t be happier to see her.
+With no way out, Pawan comes to the police's view and pretends to run away.
+While the men are trying to catch him, Nawab takes Munni and brings her back to her village.
+In the following scene, we see Munni run to her mother, who couldn't be happier to see her.
 As she reunites with her family, Pawan gets beaten up by the police.